GSA/idmanagement.gov/_implement/distribute-fcpca.md

 2. Create a custom registry data item:**Tools** > **Reporting/Monitoring** > **Manage software list**.
 3. Expand **Custom Data**, and click **Registry items**.
 4. Click **Add** to add a new registry item.
-5. Add the data shown below for Windows 32-bit or 64-bit versions, based on GPO or Certutil distribution of FCPCA G2.
+5. Add the data shown below for Windows 32-bit or 64-bit versions, based on GPO or Certutil distribution of FCPCA.

     - **Microsoft Windows 32-bit Versions**